-Scientific specimens are critical for global health security and response to outbreaks.
+Scientific specimens are increasingly critical for global health security and response to outbreaks.
 Following on an earlier meeting sponsored by Scientific Collections International (SciColl)9, the role of collections in mitigating infectious disease outbreaks has been described.
 A key aspect is zoonosis, i.e. many infectious outbreaks evolve from animal reservoirs of organisms that can spread to people.
 For example, DOD programs that engage in building health capacity in partner nations study tularemia, Ebola viruses, Nipah, meloidosis, paramyxovirus, etc., and their ecological cycling in host animals such as bats or macaques.
 The associated datasets for tracking infectious organisms around the globe continue to grow as well, as exemplified by such efforts as the Global Virome Project10, and the Earth BioGenome Project11.

-Panelists reinforced the critical role of biospecimens and genetic sequence data (GSD) in identifying emerging infectious diseases (EIDs).
-This has recently been made even more important per the new National Biodefense Strategy12, which includes naturally occurring outbreaks as well as perpetrated biological events, and has the specified goal to ensure biodefense enterprise preparedness to reduce the impacts of bioincidents.
-Additionally, the updated Global Health Security Agenda, aims to accelerate and optimize global health security13.
-Regarding pathogen sample sharing, anecdotally the lack of sharing of biological samples during outbreaks is often attributable to bureaucratic confusion rather than any intentional policy decision - and so one of the goals is to build awareness and capacities that emphasize speed, transparency, and systematic routines for international pathogen sharing.
+Panelists reinforced the critical role of biospecimens in identifying emerging infectious diseases (EIDs).
+This has recently been made even more important with the recent release of the National Biodefense Strategy12, which now includes naturally occurring outbreaks as well as perpetrated biological events, as well as the Global Health Security Agenda, which aims to accelerate and optimize global health security13.
+Regarding pathogen sample sharing, anecdotally the lack of sharing of biological samples during outbreaks is often attributable to bureaucratic confusion rather than any intentional policy decision - and so one of our goals is to build awareness and capacities that emphasize speed, transparency, and systematic routines for international pathogen sharing.

-Participants highlighted the "patchwork" of international agreements, frameworks, principles and policies that have developed over the past few decades.
-For example the WHO's Global Influenza Surveillance and Response System (GISRS)14, facilitates sharing of influenza strains, beginning as far back as 1952 and fosters global confidence and trust in public health across the GISRS network.
-The more recent Pandemic Influenza Prevention (PIP) Framework calls for pandemic influenza strains and their genetic sequence data to be shared Certain recent developments in other international fora could affect the ability of the international community to effectively prepare for and respond to outbreaks that threaten global health security.
+Participants highlighted the "patchwork" of international laws and policies that have developed over the past few decades, which have gaps, particularly now as genomic technologies are advancing.
+For example the WHO's Global Influenza Surveillance and Response System (GISRS)14, provides sharing of influenza strains, beginning as far back as 1952 and fosters global confidence and trust in public health across the GISRS network.
+The more recent Pandemic Influenza Prevention (PIP) framework calls for pandemic influenza strains and their genetic sequence data to be shared.
+Importantly, it is not transactional in terms of access or benefits.
+By contrast, certain recent developments in other international fora are likely to affect the